 Four-year gestalt therapy education

 The gestalt therapy study programme consists of nine modules of two or three days per year over four years.
 Six of the annual modules are online, three are in Norway.
-(Due to the pandemic, only two modules will be in Oslo for the academic year 2021/2022.)
+Example curriculum

 Prerequisites for the programme are three years of university-level study or the equivalent and experience working professionally or as a volunteer with people.